FCanberk/coflight-prep/guides/high level design overview.md

 ### Database

-All operational data will be stored in a document db (most likely MongoDB).
+All operational data will be stored in a document db (most likely PostgreSQL).
 Operational data includes the periodic scraping of tickets, scraping metadata (destination, flight date and time, etc)